 and Engineering.
 The instruction in this program focuses

 on project based study offered by local physicians,

 - The Keiser-Fearen Library Media Center is a dynamic learning area where students are frequently found connecting to the world at large by accessing books, databases, magazines, the World Wide Web, historical documents and so much more.

 - Extra-curricular activities encompass a broad range of boys’ and girls’ athletic teams, a diverse array of clubs, and a strong student leadership group.

-- The STHS counseling office houses a College and Career Center where students and parents are welcome and encouraged to use the resources.
+- The STHS counseling offices house college and career information where students and parents are welcome and encouraged to use the resources.
 Throughout the year, our guidance newsletter highlights scholarship opportunities, SAT/ACT testing dates, financial aid information and job opportunities.
-The Center also hosts visits by college admission officers who meet with junior and senior students.
+The Center also hosts visits by college admission officers who meet with STHS students.